pkuwwt/math-notes/papers/a-survey-of-transfer-learning.md

 **Definition** (Inductinve Transfer Learning) Given a source Domain $$\mathcal{D}_S$$ and a learning task $$\mathcal{T}_S$$, a target domain $$\mathcal{D}_T$$ and a learning task $$\mathcal{T}_T$$, inductive transfer learning aims to help improve the learning of the target predictive function $$f_T(\cdot)$$ in $$\mathcal{D}_T$$ using the knowledge in $$\mathcal{D}_S$$ and $$\mathcal{T}_S$$, where $$\mathcal{T}_S\neq\mathcal{T}_T$$.

 ### Transferring Knowledge of Instances

+  * TrAdaBoost: source and target domains have the same features and labels, only differ in distributions.
+Re-weight to encourage "good" source data, reduce "bad" source data.

 ### Transferring Knowledge of Feature Representations